adrianocansian/DNS-Eyes-for-macOS/README.md

 # DNS Changer Eye - macOS Sequoia Edition

-A complete and automated solution for continuous DNS server rotation on macOS Sequoia, focusing on privacy, security, and ease of use.
+A fully automated and comprehensive solution for continuous DNS server rotation on macOS Sequoia.
+Designed with a strong emphasis on privacy, security, and user convenience.

+This project builds upon and extends the core concepts introduced in DNS Changer Eye by BullsEye0 (https://github.com/BullsEye0/DNS_Changer_Eye), enhancing reliability, automation, and macOS integration.

+The full article explaining the importance of DNS in ethical hacking can be found at HackingPassion.com.

 ## 📋 Table of Contents